-The bronze on this Guanyin has oxidized with age, with gilding at places remain intact.
-She is seated in padmasana (lotus position), on a lavish tiered lotus throne, with hands in vitarkamudra (the gesture of giving instruction to believers), with a bottle holding the water of life resting in her left hand.
+This bronze Kuanyin is seated in padmasana (lotus position), on a lavish tiered lotus throne, with hands in vitarkamudra (the gesture of giving instruction to believers), with a bottle holding the water of life resting in her left hand.
 When the hand is raised with the thumb and forefinger in the action of pressing together, it symbolizes wisdom and compassion, while the three raised fingers represent the triratna: The Buddha, The Dharma, and The Sangha.
-With these mudra (hand position), the Guanyin is offering believers her help.
+With these mudra (hand position), the Kuanyin is offering believers her help.

-According to an article by the curator of the Phoenix Art Museum, antique Buddha figures are hard to find today as most are already in private collection or in museums.
+The golden features of the figurine against the dark coppery background brilliantly thrust this Goddess of Mercy and Compassion into her rightful position of prominence.
+Copper is a high value alloy.
+The high concentration of it in the robe means this statue is of relatively high quality.
+According to an article by the curator of the Phoenix Art Museum some time ago, antique Buddha figures are hard to find today as most are already in private collection or in museums.